Theodor Herzl: Zionism and the Holy Land

-In 1903, following Kishinev pogrom, Herzl visited St. Petersburg and was received by Sergei Witte, then finance minister, and Viacheslav Plehve, minister of the interior, the latter placing on record the attitude of his government toward the Zionist movement.
-On that occasion Herzl submitted proposals for the amelioration of the Jewish position in Russia.
+In 1903, following Kishinev pogrom, Herzl visited Saint Petersburg and was received by Sergei Witte, then finance minister, and Viacheslav Plehve, minister of the interior, the latter placing on record the attitude of his government toward the Zionist movement.
+On that occasion, Herzl submitted proposals to ameliorate the Jewish position in Russia.

-At the same time Joseph Chamberlain floated the idea of a Jewish Colony in what is now Kenya.
-The plan became known as the "Uganda Project" and Herzl presented it to the Sixth Zionist Congress (Basel, August 1903), where a majority (295:178, 98 abstentions) agreed to investigating this offer.
-The proposal faced strong opposition particularly from the Russian delegation who stormed out of the meeting.
-In 1905 the 7th Zionist Congress, after investigations, decided to decline the British offer and firmly committed itself to a Jewish homeland in Palestine.
+At the same time, Joseph Chamberlain floated the idea of a Jewish colony in what is now Kenya.
+The plan became known as the "Uganda Project", and Herzl presented it to the Sixth Zionist Congress in Basel in August 1903, at which a majority (295 ayes, 178 nays, and 98 abstentions) agreed to investigate the offer.
+The proposal faced strong opposition, particularly from the Russian delegation, which stormed out of the meeting.
+In 1905, the 7th Zionist Congress, after investigations, decided to decline the British offer and firmly committed itself to a Jewish homeland in Palestine.
 A Heimstatte—a homeland for the Jewish people in Palestine secured by public law.

+On 26 January 1904, Herzl was received in audience by Pope Pius X at the Holy See in Rome in the hope of convincing the Vatican to support the Zionist movement.
+Pius X was respectful towards Herzl but resolutely refused to support Zionism in any way.

 Death and burial

 Herzl did not live to see the rejection of the Uganda plan.
 At 5 p.m.
 3 July 1904, in Edlach, a village inside Reichenau an der Rax, Lower Austria, Theodor Herzl, having been diagnosed with a heart issue earlier in the year, died of cardiac sclerosis.
 A day before his death, he told the Reverend William H. Hechler: "Greet Palestine for me.
 I gave my heart's blood for my people."

-His will stipulated that he should have the poorest-class funeral without speeches or flowers and he added, "I wish to be buried in the vault beside my father, and to lie there till the Jewish people shall take my remains to Israel".
+His will stipulated that he should have the poorest-class funeral without speeches or flowers and he added, "I wish to be buried in the vault beside my father, and to lie there till the Jewish people shall take my remains to Israel."
 Nevertheless, some six thousand followed Herzl's hearse, and the funeral was long and chaotic.
 Despite Herzl's request that no speeches be made, a brief eulogy was delivered by David Wolffsohn.
-Hans Herzl, then thirteen, read the kaddish.
+Hans Herzl, then thirteen, who by his father's choice had not been circumcised at birth, and only did so later at the behest of Zionist leaders, read the kaddish.

 First buried at the Viennese cemetery in the district of Döbling, his remains were brought to Israel in 1949 and buried on Mount Herzl in Jerusalem, which was named after him.
 The coffin was draped in a blue and white pall decorated with a Star of David circumscribing a Lion of Judah and seven gold stars recalling Herzl's original proposal for a flag of the Jewish state.

 Legacy and commemoration

-Herzl Day (יום הרצל) is an Israeli national holiday celebrated annually on the tenth of the Hebrew month of Iyar, to commemorate the life and vision of Zionist leader Theodor Herzl.
+Herzl Day (יום הרצל) is an Israeli national holiday celebrated annually on the tenth of the Hebrew month of Iyar, to commemorate the life and vision of Herzl.